 The doctor may also monitor the skull pressure (intracranial pressure) using a probe.
 This diagnostic procedure is performed to minimize any further damage to the skull due to an increase in the intracranial pressure due to swelling.

 Treatment aims at preventing the worsening of brain damage.
-Outcome of the treatment depends on the severity of the injury.
+The outcome of the treatment depends on the severity of the injury.